 - Also add the pumpkin seeds to the tray.
 Cook along side the sweet potato for the remaining 8 minutes to crisp the kale leaves and toast the pumpkin seeds.

 - By now your quinoa will be close to being cooked.
 Stir it and make sure it has absorbed the water or broth.
+Remove the pot from heat, cover, and let the quinoa steam for 5 minutes.
+This step gives the quinoa time to pop open and the little white spiral to appear.
 Fluff with a fork and allow to cool a little.
 Add the turmeric and black pepper and mix well.

 - You can serve this dish either warm or cold.
 If serving cold allow the quinoa to cool completely.